Republic Day (India): Parade

 The main Republic Day celebrations are held in New Delhi, at the Kartavya Path, a ceremonial boulevard that runs from Rashtrapati Bhavan on Raisina Hill through India Gate.
-The event is hosted by the President of India with ceremonious parades and cultural events.
+This event is hosted by the President of India with many ceremonious events like parades and cultural events.
 The Delhi Republic Day parade held during the same is organized by the Ministry of Defence.
 The President who is the Commander-in-Chief of the Indian Armed Forces, takes the salute from various units of the army, navy, air force, para-military and police forces.